To Pimp a Butterfly: Accolades

 At the end of 2015, To Pimp a Butterfly was the most frequently ranked record in top ten lists of the year's best albums.
 According to Metacritic, it appeared 101 times in the top ten of lists published by critics, magazines, websites, and music stores.
 The record topped 51 lists, including those by Rolling Stone, Billboard, Pitchfork, Slant Magazine, Spin, The Guardian, Complex, Consequence, The Irish Times, and Vice.
 NME ranked it second on their list, while Time named it the year's third best album.
 It was voted the best album of 2015 in the Pazz & Jop, an annual poll of American critics nationwide, published by The Village Voice.
 Christgau, the Pazz & Jop's creator, ranked it fourth in his ballot for the poll.
 The album placed ninth in British magazine The Wire's annual critics' poll.
-Based on such rankings, the aggregate website Acclaimed Music lists To Pimp a Butterfly as the most critically acclaimed album of 2015.

 On their lists of best albums of the decade, The Independent placed it first, Consequence second, Rolling Stone third, and Pitchfork fourth.
 In The Guardian's 2019 poll of 45 music journalists, To Pimp a Butterfly was voted the fourth best album of the 21st century, and contributing writer Ben Beaumont-Thomas said in an accompanying that, "as a celebration of the richness of black artistry, the whole album was a riposte to bigotry."
 Similarly, in his March 2015 review of the album for The Verge, editor and journalist Micah Singleton had hailed it as "the best album of the 21st century, the best hip-hop album since The Notorious B.I.G.'s Ready to Die and Nas' Illmatic in 1994, and it cements Kendrick Lamar's spot as an all-time great."
-In September 2020, Rolling Stone released an updated version of their 500 Greatest Albums of All Time list, based on the opinions of over 300 artists, music journalists, and industry insiders, which ranked To Pimp a Butterfly as the 19th-best album of all time.
-Tampa Bay Times, placed the album as the second on their list of "The 10 Best Albums of the 2010s".
+The Tampa Bay Times placed the album as the second on their list of "The 10 Best Albums of the 2010s".
+In September 2020, Rolling Stone released an updated version of their "500 Greatest Albums of All Time" list, based on the opinions of over 300 artists, music journalists, and industry insiders, which ranked To Pimp a Butterfly as the 19th-best album of all time.
+To Pimp a Butterfly became the No. 1 overall ranked album on music cataloging website Rate Your Music in February 2023, surpassing Radiohead's OK Computer (1997) with an average rating of 4.34 out of 5 at the time of reaching that spot.
+In 2024, Paste ranked To Pimp a Butterfly number 22 on its list of "The 300 Greatest Albums of All Time".